-Running applications with Jobs
+Running Applications with Jobs

 In order to run a program on a cluster, you must request resources from Slurm to generate a job.
 Resources can be requested from a login node or a compile node.
 You must then provide commands to run your program on those requested resources.
-Where you provide you commands depends on whether you are running a batch job or an interactive job.
+Where you provide your commands depends on whether you are running a batch job or an interactive job.

 When you run a batch job or an interactive job, it will be placed in a queue until resources are available.
-A detailed guide on the Slurm queue and accounting tools can be found here.

-Batch Jobs
+Batch Jobs#

 The primary method of running applications on Research Computing resources is through a batch job.
 A batch job is a job that runs on a compute node with little or no interaction with the users.
 You should use batch jobs for: